rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 ___
 You extend your hand and trace a sigil of warding in the air.
 Until the end of your next turn, you have resistance against bludgeoning, piercing, and slashing damage dealt by weapon attacks.

+### Booming Blade
+  <div class="spell-tags">warmagic wind trickery curse occult arcane nature</div>

+*Cantrip*
+- **Alvo:** pessoal;
+- **Duração:** imediata..

+___
+As part of the action used to cast this spell, you must make a melee attack with a weapon against one creature within the spell's range, otherwise the spell fails.
+On a hit, the target suffers the attack's normal effects, and it becomes sheathed in booming energy until the start of your next turn.
+If the target willingly moves be- fore then, it immediately takes 1d8 thunder damage, and the spell ends.
+This spell's damage increases when you reach higher levels.

 ### Caminhos da Natureza
   <div class="spell-tags">wild summon enchantment trickery</div>